awslabs/graphql-schema-utilities/README.md

 [Apache 2.0](LICENSE)

 ## Notes
-Much of the implementations here are coming from the [graphql-validator](https://github.com/creditkarma/graphql-validator) that was developed by credit-karma.
+This package was created based on a fork from [graphql-validator](https://github.com/creditkarma/graphql-validator) that was developed by credit-karma.